 Non-profit organisations (turnover <?500k/annum) – ?145 per person

 Non-profit organisations (turnover >?500k/annum) – ?195 per person

 We realise that not everyone fits neatly into these categories, so please contact email@example.com if you have any queries.
 We would generally expect individuals wanting to attend to be involved in some way with a community organisation.

 When does it start/finish?

-How do I book to host a fringe workshop?
+How do I book to just attend a fringe workshop or visit?

 Are accommodation and transport provided?